 What it needs:

 This nitrogen-fixing tree adapts to a variety of soil conditions.
 Spaeth's Alder prefers moist soil and is tolerant of dry conditions once fully established.
-Be sure to follow our watering guidelines for the first few growing seasons until the root system is well-established.
+Be sure to follow our tree care instructions for the first few growing seasons until the root system is well-established.

 |Botanical Name||Alnus x spaethii|